 Las Vegas, ‘the entertainment capital of the world’ is often overshadowed by its other name, ‘the gambling capital of the world’ and first timers expect a trip to Las Vegas to be one giant casino.
-Although there is fun to be had at the fruit machines ...
+Although there is fun to be had at the fruit machines and blackjack tables of Caesar’s ...
+Read More

 “A remarkable experience giving tasters of 5 quite unique National Parks.
 The group is small enough to give freedom to explore each area according to ability and fitness levels by oneself or in small subgroups.
 A lot of travelling but the views are worth it.
 Accommodation excellent although the facilities were not always used due to a packed timetable.
 People need to be aware of early morning starts to make the most of the day if walking as we experienced unusually high temperatures at the end of the season with no rain.
 There was sufficient freedom to choose whether to eat in the evenings with other members or in subgroups.
 The included activities added to the experience and were well worth it.
 Optional activities were available and wide ranging.”